connorflynn4/api-project/readme.md

 Ability to get a specific workout using the ID that was auto generated in mLab.

 Ability to delete a specific workout on the forum.
-( An alternative delete method was also constructed using web tokens The web token authorization is working in this method, but as a consequence of this, the delete method failed to have its desired effect.
-Therefore it has been commented out, to be developed further in the next project.)
+(jsonwebtokens were used as a security mechanism, as only one verified user can delete a post once it has been posted)

 Ability to upload a profile image through postman, this will serve as either a picture of the trainer that created the workout, or a person's own image for their general profile on the forum.
 Whenever an